UPPMAX/HPC-python/docs/day1/load_run_packages.rst

          $ module load buildtool-easybuild/4.8.0-hpce082752a2  GCC/11.3.0 Python/3.10.4

       Note: Uppercase ``P``.
-      For short, you can also use:
+      For short, you can also use (Python/3.10.4):

       .. code-block:: console